 If one enlists for four years of active duty in the Army, and then gets out, they are placed in the IRR and is subject to recall to active duty for four more years (total of eight years military obligation).

 If one enlists in the active (drilling) National Guard or Reserves for six years, and then gets out, they are placed in the IRR for two years and are subject to possible recall during that time.

 These provisions are spelled out pretty clearly in the enlistment contract.
 Paragraph 10a of the enlistment contract states:

 FOR ALL ENLISTEES: If this is my initial enlistment, I must serve a total of eight (8) years.
 Any part of that service not served on active duty must be served in a Reserve Component unless I am sooner discharged.

 The traditional enlistment contract calls for four years of active duty, but this can vary depending on a few factors.
-Some Army enlistment contracts have active-duty components of two, three or six years.
+Some Army enlistment contracts have active-duty components of two, three, or six years.
 These depend on what kind of training the recruit is receiving; some programs require more active duty commitment than others.
 The Navy also has shorter-term active duty commitments based on the nature of the training received.

-What is Stop Loss
+What Is Stop Loss?

-Rules for Military Retirees and Recall
+Rules for Military Retirees

 Before enlisting, know the specific rules for the job you want to do in the military, and what the expectations are for your term of service.